mariascrs/mariascrs.github.io/_posts/2021-01-23-Trusted-Setup.md

 ---
 layout: article
-title: Trusted Setup in Isogeny-Based Cryptography
+title: Trusted Setup with Isogenies
 tags: maths isogeny cryptography post-quantum
 mathjax: true
 aside:
   toc: true
 ---

-# The Need for a Trusted Setup

 Trusted parties are fundamental in seting up secure communication among parties.
 For instance, a trusted setup is needed when establishing a trusted relationship between users and certain public information in a public-key infrastructure (PKI) for public-key encryption and signature schemes.

 The risk with placing trust on a third party can be seen when they misbehave, causing the security of the scheme to be compromised.
 For example, if the trusted certificate authority of a PKI is corrupted and issues certificates for users without verifying their identities, there is no longer a guarentee on the privacy and authenticity of the communication.

+# Trusted Setups with Isogenies

-# Supersingular Isogeny Graph
+## Supersingular Isogeny Graph

 Before discussing trusted setups in isogeny-based cryptography, we will take a slight detour and talk about the supersingular isogeny graph.
 For a more in depth discussion on isogenies for cryptography see my previous blogpost [here](https://mariascrs.github.io/2020/11/06/isogenies-for-crypto.html).